20 Beauty Products Meghan Markle Swears By for a Princess-Like Glow

 Wella Reflections Smoothing Oil

-To keep her hair strong and healthy, Markle uses Wella Reflections Smoothing Oil, which she also claimed to Beauty Banter that it doubles as a post-bath body oil.
+To keep her hair strong and healthy, Markle uses Wella Reflections Smoothing Oil, which she also claimed to Beauty Banter doubles as a post-bath body oil.

 "Wella, which has a hair oil that I am obsessed with," Markle said.
 "It smells like vacation and makes your hair slippery and touchable.
 I love this stuff!
-It also doubles as a pretty amazing body oil post bath."
+It also doubles as a pretty amazing body oil post-bath."

 $9.95, at Walmart